 2. We fear being alone

-3. You love the person you’re breaking up with
+3. We love the person we’re breaking up with

 Back to Sedaka’s second stanza of “Breaking Up is Hard to Do”: “Remember when you held me tight; And you kissed me all through the night; Think of all that we’ve been through; Breaking up is hard to do…”

 Of course you love – and will desperately miss – your boyfriend or husband.
 You’ve been through all sorts of intimate ups and downs together.
 You were physically intimate.
 You did things together you don’t talk about with others.
 You’re connected to him in ways you’ll never be with anyone else.
 Love is why breaking up is hard to do.

 I once dated a guy who couldn’t eat an ice cream cone without getting chocolate all over his mouth, nose, and chin.
 When he used a serviette to wipe his lips, he’d just smear melted ice cream all over the lower half of his face and not mop up a drop.
 Worse, he was mean to me.
 He insulted and criticized me under his breath all the time.
 When I asked him what he said – I could barely hear him – he’d say “nothing.”
 Then he’d whisper something like, “you should get your hearing checked, dumbo.”

 That guy was so bad for me, yet breaking up was hard to do.
 I didn’t want to leave because I was scared I wouldn’t find anyone else to love me.
 I didn’t realize that I already hadn’t found a man who loved me.

 Safety in numbers, right?
 Leaving a marriage is risky because we become vulnerable and exposed.
 We feel like easy prey.
 Flying solo is romantic and adventurous in books in movies, not in real life.